nawaraaaj/JobApplicationTracker/README.md

 ## Architecture Decisions

-- `Domain` is intentionally dependency-free and holds entities plus enum definitions.
+- `Domain` is dependency-free and holds core entities and enums.
-- `Application` contains feature-specific commands, queries, DTOs, and interfaces.
+- `Application` contains feature commands, queries, DTOs, and interfaces.
-- `Infrastructure` implements persistence, auth, hashing, and DI wiring.
+- `Infrastructure` implements persistence, auth, hashing, and service wiring.
-- `WebAPI` composes the whole backend and exposes API controllers.
+- `WebAPI` composes the backend and exposes API controllers.
-- CQRS vertical slices were chosen to keep feature code close together and reduce generic service/repository abstraction.
+- CQRS vertical slices keep feature behavior grouped and avoid generic service abstractions.
-- `Result<T>` is used for explicit success/failure modeling instead of throwing exceptions for normal control flow.
+- `Result<T>` models success/failure explicitly instead of throwing exceptions during normal flow.
-- `JobApplication.CurrentStatus` is denormalized for cheaper reads, while `StatusHistory` remains the source of truth for the timeline.
-- FluentMigrator is used instead of EF migrations to support future stored procedures and analytics-driven migration needs.
+- FluentMigrator runs at startup to apply database migrations.
-- Mapping is handled with explicit DTOs and handlers rather than AutoMapper.
+- Mapping is handled with explicit DTOs in handlers rather than AutoMapper.

 ## Status / Roadmap

-- Auth flows for register/login are implemented.
+- Auth flows for register, login, and refresh token are implemented in backend and exposed via `AuthController`.
-- Dashboard page and route layout are implemented.
+- Job application CRUD endpoints and change-status support are implemented in `JobApplicationController`.
-- Job application domain entities and CQRS scaffolding exist in `Application/Features/JobApplications`.
+- Status history is tracked in backend domain entities and returned via job application details.
-- `JobApplicationController` is present as a scaffold, but job application endpoints are not yet implemented.
-- Several protected frontend routes currently render placeholder pages (`/applications`, `/pipeline`, `/settings`, `/profile`, `/help`).
-- No backend test project is included yet.
+- Dashboard summary endpoint is implemented in `DashboardController`.
+- Frontend routes are implemented for `/dashboard`, `/applications`, `/applications/:id` and `/pipeline`.

 ## License